Channel Futures Unveils 2024 MSPs to Watch, an MSP 501 List

 CTS' Tyler Wallace

 He changed the business model from break-fix to MSP and made other changes in 2008.
-Wallace signed on with IT marketing specialist Robin Robins, began talking with other MSP leaders, and in 2018 was acquired by The 20 MSP, a hyper aggressive M&A company that has acquired 35 MSPs in the past two years alone.
+Wallace signed on with IT marketing specialist Robin Robins, began talking with other MSP leaders, and in 2018 partnered with The 20 MSP, a hyper aggressive M&A company that has acquired 35 MSPs in the past two years alone.

 “I realized they had all the pieces that I need,” Wallace said of The 20 MSP.
 “Now we have the infrastructure, the SLAs, the tools, standardizations, documentation.
 Now we can charge people X amount a month, and actually provide them what they need.”